bluesky-social/atproto/docs/specs/adx/repo.md

 Schemas are designed to be machine-readable and network-accessible.
 While it is not currently _required_ that a schema is available on the network, it is strongly advised to publish schemas so that a single canonical & authoritative representation is available to consumers of the method.

-To fetch a schema, a request must be sent to the fedrpc [`getSchema`](../fedrpc.md#getschema) method.
+To fetch a schema, a request must be sent to the xrpc [`getSchema`](../xrpc.md#getschema) method.
 This request is sent to the authority of the NSID.

 ### Schema structure